 As I said earlier, everyone was paid, but no one was paid what I would call well. ( Kelsey and I weren't paid, of course; but everyone else was — even down to our one PA.)
 This is ultimately where most of our money went - to paying the nearly 30 people who worked on the film (followed closely by the cost of production insurance).
 But even so, in order to do that, everyone worked for below standard day rates.
 To make this work (paying everyone), we created no hierarchy in pay.
 Everyone received the same day rate.
 The hierarchy was created via titles or screen time.
 For instance, maybe a job that would've been lower in the credits on a bigger set was considered a department head on this one.
 We made it clear to everyone, our usual collaborators included, that they could say no to the project.
 We couldn't go higher but would understand if anyone needed to pass.
 Everyone we offered a cast or crew role to, though, agreed to come aboard.
 Everyone did so enthusiastically.
 They cared about our story and our mission and the opportunity to play a role in that.
 Our crew was made up of mostly our core team of people who we'd worked with many times before.
 They knew we take care of people on set (feed them super well, don't overwork them (not since the crazy Summit learning experience) always reimburse costs, recommend them for paying gigs regularly) and that we make sure the work gets finished & seen and their contributions recognized.
 Many said they would've worked for free.
 And honestly, it was almost like they did.
 But we offered what we could to show we respect their time and talent, and I think that was appreciated — even if this project didn't pay their rent alone.
 (Part of our reason for only shooting on weekends was to make this project doable with other gigs and/or a day job.)

 The same way the WHY of your film (why it matters and why people should want to be part of it) can get you free locations, donated food, and loans of props, the WHY can also be what makes other filmmakers/creatives join your project regardless of the pay.
 Don’t get me wrong; filmmaking is work.
 It is physical labor.
 It is mentally taxing.
 It requires unique skills and talent that need time (and money) to acquire.
 I believe in (and hope to one day be able to) paying people what they’re worth.
 But when only the people who have access to capital in a biased and inequitable system are the ones making content, then we end up where we’re only now starting to break out of in Hollywood — where everything that gets made is from one perspective and only represents one kind of experience.
-I grew up with a single mom who worked three jobs, with zero access to the film industry.
+I grew up with a single mom who often had two part-time jobs on top of her full-time job, with zero access to the film industry.
 I’ve only been able to make content by approaching my career in this way.
 I’m so appreciative of the people who have chosen and continue to choose to offer their time and talent towards my projects because of the non-monetary benefits I try to make possible.

 Shooting by Location & Rotating Personnel.